-1.1.1 The nature of field work has made a Site-Specific Safety and Health Plan (SSHP) a principal concern both during project planning and in the field.
+1.1.1 The nature of this field work makes a Site-Specific Safety and Health Plan (SSHP) a principal concern both during project planning and execution.
 Planning and field personnel must develop a health and safety consciousness, avoiding unnecessary risks.

-1.1.2 The purpose of this SSHP is to establish personnel protection standards and mandatory safety practices and procedures for all work conducted for the site characterization to support the risk assessment and Engineering Evaluation/Cost Analysis (EE/CA) for two chemical warfare material (CWM) sites.
+1.1.2 The purpose of this SSHP is to establish personnel protection standards and mandatory safety practices and procedures for all work conducted for the site characterization to support the risk assessment and Engineering Evaluation/Cost Analysis (EE/CA) for two chemical warfare materiel (CWM) sites.
 The sites are located on Operable Unit (OU) 1 at the Defense Distribution Depot Memphis (DDMT), Memphis, Tennessee.
 The plan assigns responsibilities, establishes standard operating procedures, and provides for contingencies that may arise while operations are being conducted at field work sites.

 1.1.3 This SSHP provides general guidance for making decisions during field activities.
 Sections cover field personnel responsibilities and work procedures, physical and chemical risks, emergency procedures, and levels of personal protection.
 Site-specific information such as a project description and site history, a contingency plan, a list of emergency contacts, and necessary health and safety equipment are also discussed.
-Appendix B of the work plan contains the UXO subcontractor's safety plan which provides guidance on ordnance avoidance during geotechnical operations.
+Appendix B of the work plan contains guidance on ordnance avoidance during geotechnical operations.
 Attachment A-1 contains an Accident Report Form and Attachment A-2 contains a Plan Acceptance Form.
 Attachment A-3 contains an Occupational Safety and Health Administration (OSHA) Job Health and Safety Protection Poster.
 Attachment A-4 contains information on the Chemical Agent Identification Sets (CAIS) suspected to be buried at the site and Attachment A-5 contains Material Safety Data Sheets (MSDS) for the four primary chemicals of concern at the site.
+Draft versions of the Memoranda of Agreement are presented in Attachment A-6 and a copy of the TEU Maximum Credible Event (MCE) and No Effects Distance is presented as Attachment A-7.